 What is an Elevator Mechanic?

-An elevator mechanic is someone who is trained to install, assemble, maintain, replace and repair elevators, escalators, chairlifts, dumbwaiters, moving walkways, and other similar equipment.
+An elevator mechanic is trained to install, assemble, maintain, replace and repair elevators, escalators, chairlifts, dumbwaiters, moving walkways, and other similar equipment.

 There are several areas to specialize in as an elevator mechanic.
 There are maintenance elevator mechanics who have a specific route, and they will service the elevators on that route to make sure everything is in working order.
 There are elevator mechanics who do service work – the bigger and heavier work that requires two men to do.
 And there are elevator mechanics that modernize elevators or who build brand-new elevators in new buildings.